amuhebwa/messenger-bot-tutorial/Tutorial.md

 2. Next, replace index.js with index.js.v3 which has the start of code for our Bot to handle these requests.

-3. This code adds the POST request handler to simply log the incoming messages.
+3. This code adds the POST request handler to simply log the incoming events and messages.

     ```javascript
     // Process Facebook Messenger Requests